ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 On a more general note: After reading random posts on the Vim-dev mailing list, I get the impression that the developer community is fragmented.
 Some want Vim to be similar to [Sublime Text](http://www.sublimetext.com/): A flexible, extensible text editor for developers.
 Some (including [BDFL](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life) Bram Moolenar) are afraid of Vim becoming an IDE.

-### The not-so-benevolent Dictator for Life
+### The Overly Cautious Dictator for Life

 Speaking of Bram Moolenar: His merge criteria are inscrutable.
 Some patches he ignores.
 Some, he attacks.
 Others, he merges.

 Take a look again at [the thread where Matt and I submitted our patch](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J).
 We did our best to cater to Bram's every whim, but it was a waste of time.
 Had he immediately told us to give up, it would have been a better outcome for all involved.
 Instead, we were given hope and strung along, working on a patch that had no chance of getting merged.
-To finally realize this was immensely aggravating.

 ### The Alternative